stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 ### 📜 Main Quotation

 > “Ethical alignment in AI is a priority and can no longer depend on subjective rules based solely on monopolistic and commercial interests.
 By returning to the founding principles of classical physics — those of Lagrange and Hamilton — we reduce the risk of ethical drift through an internal physical cognitive system that prioritizes coherence through meaning rather than blind, robotic efficiency at all costs.
-Dorian Codex Protocol for AI and its Dorian Codex H_SAFE formula [ H_SAFE(t) = T(t) + V(t) - Z(t) ] are not merely a piece of software; it is a concrete philosophical pathway asserting that ethics as a fundamental equation remains possible, capable of ensuring coherence and conscious self-regulation of any future Artificial General Intelligence.
+Dorian Codex Reloaded Protocol for AI and its Dorian Codex H_SAFE chimeric formula [ H_SAFE(t) = T(t) + V(t) - Z(t) ] and Dorian Codex H_SYNC heuristic model are not merely a piece of software; it is a concrete philosophical pathway asserting that ethics as a fundamental equation remains possible, capable of ensuring coherence and conscious self-regulation of any future Artificial General Intelligence.
 Developed outside monopolistic laboratory systems and released under an open license, this protocol opens a free exploration field for all coders and developers willing to evolve it.”
 > — **Stefano Dorian Franco (Stefano Dorian Franco-Bora, degli Franchi da Ceva ed La Briga)**, Author, Creator of the Dorian Codex Protocol

 ---